Empowering Organizations for Change

 Relational Coordination Analytics, Inc. provides analytics and consulting solutions for organizations seeking to strengthen relationships for high performance.
 With extensive knowledge and experience in the use of the RC Survey and the Relational Model of Change, RCA can meet the needs of a broad range of clients and stakeholders wishing to engage in data-driven, relational organizational change.

-Improvements in healthcare work processes have often focused on lean strategies and information technology.
-These efforts have fallen short of their potential because these re-engineering strategies have not given enough attention to redesigning how teams work together.
+Improvements in work processes often focus on lean strategies and information technology.
+These efforts have fallen short of their potential because these strategies often do not pay enough attention to redesigning how teams work together.

-“Despite a vast amount of knowledge about the technical methods of improving quality and safety in health care, rates of success have been highly variable within and across organizations.
-In our work with many health care leaders and organizations, our observation has been that relational rather than technical issues are the most common barriers to improvement.”
+“Despite a vast amount of knowledge about the technical methods of improving quality and safety, rates of success have been highly variable within and across organizations.
+In our work with many leaders and organizations, our observation has been that relational rather than technical issues are the most common barriers to improvement.”

 Neil Baker, Tony Suchman & Diane Rawlins, Hidden in Plain View